Gordon999/Pi-MP3_Player/README.md

 New features.

+- Playlists can be generated using a word in the track names.
+Enter a word in the .m3u box and click 'DEL .m3u', this will make a m3u with all tracks with that word in the title, and switch to it.

 - gpio_enable added to allow the external gpio switches to be disabled if using a HyperPixel4 display, as it upsets the colours.
 Should automatically detect HyperPixel4 LCD

 -  % Progress Bar added (Load/Track/Album/Playlist), Searches more directories, including /home/pi/Music, .jpgs automatically sized.